fschulze/mr.developer/README.rst

   Default value is controled by the buildout option ``update-git-submodules``.
   Possible values are the same described before in ``update-git-submodules`` option,

+  The ``depth`` option allows to specify how much history you want to clone.
+  This is the so called *shallow clones*.
+  Note that this is mostly not useful at all for regular clones, on the other hand for one time usages (continuous integration for example) it makes clones much faster.

   Note that the ``branch`` and ``rev`` option are mutually exclusive.

 ``hg``